BrcMapsTeam/geonode_user_guides/01_install.md

 6. Create a superuser account

     This will be used in the geonode web application.
 You will be prompted for a username, email and password:
     `geonode createsuperuser`

 7. The next step is to det the correct ip address.
 Change 'localhost' to the IP `sudo geonode-updateip localhost`

-    6.1     To find out the name of the server
+    7.1     To find out the name of the server
             `tracepath IPADDRESS`

     -> We added the IP address as the command was updateip, rather than DN/HOSTNAME

+You should now be able to login to geonode as admin and check if geoserver oauth2 works etc.